Qasim-Rokeeb/Textify/README.md

 Textify is a simple yet powerful web application designed to clean and refine AI-generated text.
 With a clean and intuitive interface, users can paste their text, and with a single click, get a cleaned-up version, free of common formatting artifacts like markdown symbols.

+Not just for formatting but for focuing on what matters
 ## Features

 - **Text Cleaning**: Removes unwanted symbols (e.g., `#`, `*`) and formatting from your text.